Hypergene/kolada/README.rst

 Below is a technical information about the URL:s in koladas Web API.
-If you know swedish you may also be interested in the `examples/`_ folder.
+If you know swedish you may also be interested in the examples folder, e.g `examples/kommun_i_korthet.rst`_

 Technical information about data and metadata